Energy Efficiency Optimization in Active Reconfigurable Intelligent Surface-Aided Integrated Sensing and Communication Systems: Introduction

-Taking full advantages of both technologies, the synergy of ISAC and RISs has emerged as a promising paradigm for enhancing SE, EE, and various communication performances.
+Taking full advantages of both technologies, the synergy of ISAC and RISs shows great promises for enhancing SE, EE, and various communication performances.
 Extensive research has been conducted on RIS-assisted ISAC systems.
 In \cite{RIS_ISAC_jiang}, the authors jointly optimized transmit beamforming and RIS phase shifts to maximize radar signal-to-noise ratio (SNR) while maintaining communication SNR above a threshold.
-Similarly, in \cite{RIS_ISAC}, the radar output signal-to-interference-plus-noise ratio (SINR) was maximized using space-time adaptive processing, considering various communication QoS metrics.
-In \cite{RIS_ISAC_PD}, the user-equipment SNR was maximized under a minimum radar detection probability constraint.
-However, the multiplicative fading effects of passive RISs still limit the ISAC system performance gains, where active RISs can be introduced to tackled the issue.
+Similarly, in \cite{RIS_ISAC}, the radar output signal-to-interference-plus-noise ratio (SINR) was maximized using space-time adaptive processing under various communication QoS metrics.
+In \cite{RIS_ISAC_PD}, the user SNR was maximized under a minimum radar detection probability constraint.
+The authors in \cite{El1} considered a fair sensing-communication waveform design with RIS by simultaneously maximizing the sensing SINR and minimize the multi-user interference. {Additionally, a rate splitting multiple access-based RIS-assisted ISAC system was proposed in \cite{Zhengchuantwo} to simultaneously achieve target detection and multi-user non-orthogonal multiple access communication.} {In \cite{PassiveRISDFRCTGCN}, an alternative approach was proposed for EE optimization in a passive RIS-aided ISAC system.} However, the multiplicative fading effects of passive RISs still limit the ISAC system performance gains, where active RISs can be introduced to tackled the issue.
 A few works have studied the potentials of active RIS-assisted ISAC systems.
 In \cite{JJ}, the authors maximized the sum rate of users in an active RIS-aided ISAC scenario, subject to power budget and detection power constraints.
 In \cite{ARIS_ISAC_SNR}, an active RIS-assisted ISAC system was designed to maximize radar output SNR while satisfying communication SINR requirements.
 In \cite{ARIS_ISAC_SNR2}, beamforming design and performance analysis was studied in active RIS-assisted ISAC system.
-In \cite{ARIS_ISAC_secure}, a secure active RIS-aided ISAC system was proposed, maximizing secrecy rate under minimum radar detection SNR and total power budget constraints.
-Despite the focus on SE, EE optimization in active RIS-assisted ISAC systems remains an open challenge.
-The energy consumption of both RIS elements and power amplifiers needs to be considered to achieve sustainable and energy-efficient operation.
+In \cite{ARIS_ISAC_secure}, a secure active RIS-aided ISAC system was proposed, maximizing secrecy rate under minimum radar detection SNR and total power budget constraints. {Although previous studies on the active RIS-aided ISAC system have prioritized achieving exceptional performance in specific areas, they have overlooked the efficiency of energy utilization.
+Given that ISAC base stations (BS) and active RISs typically consume significant amounts of energy, addressing the relationship between power consumption and the enhancement of communication and sensing performance remains a critical challenge.}